canjs/canjs/control/control.md

       }
     })

     // create Todos with this.options.destroyEvent
     new Todos("#todos",{destroyEvent: "mouseenter"})

-Values inside {NAME} are looked up on the control’s this.options and then the window.
+Values inside `{NAME}` are looked up on the control's `this.options` and then the `window`.
 For example, we could customize it instead like:

     var Todos = can.Control("Todos",{
       "init" : function( element , options ){ ... },
       "li click" : function(li){ ... },

       "li .destroy {Events.destroy}" : function(el, ev){
         // previous destroy code here
       }